StuartJO/DownloadGeneExpression/README.md

 Run

-./GetDATA.sh
+./GetDATA.sh PATH/TO/DOWNLOAD/DATA/TO TEXT/FILE/OF/GENES.txt

-You will need to in the script itself specify where all the data should be saved (DIR) and provide a list of genes (Entrez IDs) you want to download in a text file.
-I attached an example
+The first positional argument is the directory to download the files to, while the second should be a list of genes (labelled according to their Entrez IDs) to download.
+See AHBAEntrez.txt for an example.

 ## Visualise gene expression maps